-Thank you for your interest in HUD's Housing Choice Voucher Program.
+Thank you for being so interested in HUD's Housing Choice Voucher Program.
 This program is designed to help low-income households bridge the gap between what they can afford to pay for rent based on their income and the actual rent for a market rental.
 The following program guide will explain the rental assistance program administered by HMHA.